 We found that by automating some of the work of rent collection and providing a space where landlords could easily track any repairs or other problems tenants were experiencing, it provided an easy solution to help them simplify property management.

 How can a few (thousand) lines of code help you organize all of this stuff?
-Here are the three main ways:
+Here are the four main ways: